christensenacademy/christensen-academy/modules/css-basics/reference.md

 * There are plenty of great online tools for finding colors and creating color schemes that will give you the hexadecimal codes.
 If you can actually see the color, you don't really need to know what the hexadecimal digits stand for anyway.

 ##The Cascade
 CSS stands for Cascading Style Sheets.
 It's easy to understand that "style sheets" refers to the idea of using external CSS files.
 "Cascading," however, is a bit trickier to understand.
 Basically, "the cascade" is a set of rules for figuring out which styles apply when there are conflicting styles.
 For example, what happens when one piece of CSS turns the color of some text blue and another piece of CSS turns the same text orange?
-How does the browser choose which styles to actually apply to the page?
+How does the browser choose which styles to actually apply?

-###Step 1: Sort by Origin and Importance
-You can ignore this step.
-If I were you, I wouldn't worry about this for now.
-If you're interested in learning about default stylesheets for browsers or how users can specify their own stylesheets, you can research that on your own.
-For learning basic CSS, you don't need to be thinking about these things.

-###Step 2: Sort by Specificity
+###Step 1: Sort by Specificity
 The most important thing to understand about the cascade is that more specific pieces of CSS always take precedence over less specific pieces of CSS.

 ####Inheritance